CloudLabsAI-Azure/Advanced-OpenAI-with-HR-Copilot/Instructions/getting-started.md

 ## Pre-requisites

+Participants should have:

-1. **Familiarity with GPT Models**: Familiarity with GPT-3 and GPT-4, including their capabilities and use cases.
+- **Familiarity with GPT Models**: Familiarity with GPT-3 and GPT-4, including their capabilities and use cases.
-2. **Experience with REST APIs**: Familiarity with REST APIs, as function calling involves interacting with APIs.
+- **Experience with REST APIs**: Familiarity with REST APIs, as function calling involves interacting with APIs.
-3. **Basic Programming Skills**: Proficiency in Python programming to follow along with the Smart_Agent Python object setup and multi-agent copilot model implementation.
+- **Basic Programming Skills**: Proficiency in Python programming to follow along with the Smart_Agent Python object setup and multi-agent copilot model implementation.

 ## Architecture